DimitarPanayotov/personal-finance-tracker/DEVELOPMENT_PLAN.md

 - Changed the Service layer by removing input records and moved the authentication logic from the controller to the Service layer
 - Added User Statistics, Merge categories, Import default categories
-- Added Search Category by name, Update Transaction
+- Added Search Category by name, Update Transaction, Delete Transaction

 ## Next Steps
 - Adding more functionality to the service layer